-To reach the trailhead, drive to the south end of Breckenridge on Route 9.
+To reach the trailhead: Drive to the south end of Breckenridge on Route 9.
 Turn left onto Boreas Pass Road.
 At 3.3 miles, the pavement ends but the road is well-graded and is passable by any car.
 At 9.5 miles from the traffic light, you will reach Boreas Pass.

 Greys and Torreys Peaks

-Peak 1 of the Tenmile Range
+Peak 1 of the Ten Mile Range

-Peak 1 sits at 12,805 feet and offers the hiker an almost 4,000-foot climb in about 3 and a half miles.
-As with the other classic hikes on this list, it is primarily above tree line and exposed to all the elements you expect above tree line.
+Peak 1 sits at 12,805 feet and offers the hiker an almost 4,000-foot climb in about 3.5 miles.
+As with the other classic hikes on this list, it is primarily above treeline and exposed to all the elements you would expect.
 The final 700 feet is a thin ridge walk through a loose scree field.
 It is non-technical, so you don’t need ropes, just be confident in your footing and hand placement.

 If you come through the Eisenhower Tunnel on Interstate 70 heading west, the first thing you will see looking out towards Dillon and Silverthorne is Buffalo Mountain.
 The shortest mountain on this list at 12,777 feet is one of the more visibly imposing mountains in Summit County.
 You cannot miss the distinctive round hump and huge crater in the middle of the mountain.
 Buffalo Mountain is a classic hike based on its steep middle section that includes a .6-mile 23% grade.
 The hike is about 3 miles one way and just over 3,000 vertical feet, but don’t let that fool you.
 The majority of that 3,000 feet is covered in about a mile and a half.